 John Boonstra is the Diversion/Prevention Counselor for the Probate and Family Court.
 He has worked for the Court since 2013.
 A lifelong resident of the Northern Michigan area, he currently residing in Traverse City with his wife and three daughters.
 John is a licensed professional counselor, a nationally certified counselor, and a certified prevention specialist.
 Prior to working for the Court, John has worked with runaway and homeless youth programs through Third Level, on the suicide prevention lifeline, as a member of children's crisis team, and as a youth camp director.
 He also currently works with Northern Lake Community Mental Health emergency services.

 Josephine Lingaur is currently the Juvenile Register for the Family Court.
 She was initially hired by the Court in 1999 as Deputy Probate Register.
 Upon restructuring of the office, Josephine was promoted to Juvenile Register in 2011.
 She is also a Certified Court Recorder and Notary Public.
-Josephine became a permanent resident of Leelanau County in 1972.
-Josephine and her husband, Dale, have four adult children and are grandparents to four little girls.
+Josephine and her husband, Dale, have four adult children and are grandparents to five children.

 Sarah Hubbell is a Diversion/ Prevention Youth Counselor for the Probate and Family Court.
 She was hired in 2019, and works primarily with females.
 She currently resides in Traverse City, with her husband, two children, and their silver Labrador.
 Sarah received her undergraduate degree in Elementary Education from Northern Michigan University in 2003.
 She then received her master's degree in Counselor Education from Western Michigan University in 2007.
 Sarah is a limited licensed professional counselor, who has worked with youth in this capacity for over ten years.
 Prior to working with the court, Sarah received the necessary training and education through work with numerous agencies in Traverse City.
 She also worked as a home-based therapist with community mental health for many years.
 Sarah enjoys being active with her family as well as with clients.
 She enjoys the outdoors by hiking, biking, kayaking, skiing, and snowboarding.